MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 ## Steps

-Steps are a linear sequence of operations that make up a job.
-Each step runs in its own process on an agent and has access to the pipeline workspace on disk.
-This behavior means environment variables aren't preserved between steps but filesystem changes are.
+A step is a linear sequence of operations that make up a job.
+Each step runs in its own process on an agent and has access to the pipeline workspace on a local hard drive.
+This behavior means environment variables aren't preserved between steps but file system changes are.

 # [Schema](#tab/schema)